GovTechSG/seed-documentation/seed-offboarding-instructions-for-windows.md

 **(4) Offboard from and uninstall Microsoft Defender ATP**

-1. **For public officers,**** please approach the GCC2.0 team to request for the specific Defender ATP offboarding script for your OS.
+1. **For public officers,** please approach SEED team at gcc2.0_support@tech.gov.sg to request for the specific Defender ATP offboarding script for your OS.
 For vendors, please approach your Defender ATP admins to obtain your offboarding scripts.**
 2. Place the offboarding script in your &quot;Downloads&quot; folder.
 3. Go to &quot;Start&quot; and type &quot;cmd&quot;.
 4. In the matches that appear, right-click on &quot;Command Prompt&quot;and select &quot;Run as administrator&quot;.
 Enter your Windows password if prompted.